lucianrica/iot-e-shop/README.md

 Thank You and do enjoy Christmas for now :)
 ```
 ### Live demo of the application: https://iot-eshop.herokuapp.com/

-### Accounts:

-1 Gmail - We created a company email on https://www.google.com/gmail

-2 Database - We created an account on https://cloud.mongodb.com/ (Cloud) for this app

-3 Deployoment - We created an account on https://dashboard.heroku.com/

 ### Project keys:
 > For local development download git repository, navigate to the downloaded folder and open it with any IDE, run **npm install** command inside a terminal within that document.
 After that in iot-e-shop/config folder add a new file called **keys_dev.js** and add the following code: